note4/SwitchyOmega4/README.md

 ## Building the project

-SwitchyOmega has migrated to use npm and grunt for building.
+ZeroOmega has migrated to use npm and grunt for building.
 Please note that npm 2.x is required for this project.

 To build the project: